-Burntisland is an attractive, historical town with facilities including cafes, shops, accommodation, sandy beach, summer fair and museums.
+Burntisland is an attractive, historical town with cafés , shops, accommodation, a sandy beach, summer fair and museums.

-Lava flows are a feature of this coast, a reminder of an eruption of The Binn volcano over 300 million years ago.
+Lava flows are a feature of the Fife coast, and are a reminder of The Binn volcano eruption over 300 million years ago.
 The underlying limestone strata contain marine fossils from a time when Scotland had a tropical climate.

 On the outskirts of Kirkcaldy the path passes the 16th century Seafield Tower.
 This area is rich in birdlife and seals can often be seen basking on the rocks.
-From the Kirkcaldy Esplanade, the path winds steeply to Pathhead Sands, a location which features in several of John Buchan’s novels, and Ravenscraig Castle, built by James II for his wife Mary of Guelders.
+From the Kirkcaldy Esplanade, the path winds steeply to Pathhead Sands, a location which features in several of John Buchan’s novels.
+Look out for Ravenscraig Castle which was built by James II for his wife Mary of Guelders.

-Ravenscraig Park offers a beautiful diversion on the route with wonderful gardens.
+Ravenscraig Park and its wonderful gardens offers a beautiful diversion on the Burntisland to Buckhaven section.
 Follow the path to Sailor’s Walk, perched high above Dysart Harbour and The Harbourmaster’s House.
-Be sure to visit to take advantage of our fantastic Coastal Centre Exhibition and the Harbour Bistro.
+Be sure to visit the Harbourmaster’s Café for a coffee or lunch (closed Wednesdays).
+Takeaway is available for walkers.

-Dysart itself, is a Royal Burgh dating from the 7th century.
-The 13th century St Serf’s Tower and the restored Pan Ha’ red tiled cottages looking out over the Forth dominate the shore.
+Dysart itself is a Royal Burgh dating from the 7th century.
+The 13th century St Serf’s Tower and the restored Pan Ha’ red tiled cottages look out over the Forth and dominate the shore.

-From Dysart the path skirts the iconic winding gear of the Frances Colliery, testament to the former importance of the coal industry in the area and climbs over Blair Point to a walled chapel garden, the private burial ground of the Wemyss family.
-West Wemyss was one of the most important ports in Fife, trading in coal and salt with the Continent.
+From Dysart the path skirts the iconic winding gear of the Frances Colliery which is testament to the area’s former importance in the coal industry.
+From there it climbs over Blair Point to a walled chapel garden and the private burial ground of the Wemyss family.
+West Wemyss was one of Fife’s most important ports, trading in coal and salt with the Continent.
 The village and harbour have been extensively restored.
 The path passes 14th century private residence Wemyss Castle en route to East Wemyss.

-The Wemyss Environmental Centre has displays on the Wemyss Caves, a major feature along the shoreline, but sadly many are now too dangerous to visit.
-Follow the path past the remains of Macduff Castle, believed to be linked to the Thane of Fife, who slew Macbeth, and along the old tramway to the village of Buckhaven.
+The Wemyss Environmental Centre has displays on the Wemyss Caves, a major feature along the shoreline.
+Six caves remain and you can arrange to visit them with Save Wemyss Ancient Caves Society.
+Follow the path past the remains of Macduff Castle, believed to be linked to the Thane of Fife, who slew Macbeth.
+From there follow the old tramway to the village of Buckhaven.